eswdd/aardvark/user-guide.md

 The scatter renderer requires exactly 2 time series to be able to render and will show a point for a point in time where a value exists for both plotted series.
 If you have time series which don't often have points at the same time you may find downsampling will help.

-Control over the scatter renderer is currently limited to being able to control whether to exclude negative values from the plot.
-If a negative is found in either series' value for a point then the point will be excluded.
+Control over the scatter renderer is currently limited to:
+* Squash negatives - if a negative is found in either series' value for a point then the point will be excluded.
+* Swap axes - changes metric assignment between the 2 axes.

 ### Heatmap renderer